-For the best results from Chenomx NMR Suite when analyzing your data, use the following parameters for NMR data collection:
+For the best Chenomx NMR Suite analysis results, use the following parameters for NMR data collection:

-- Temperature = 25 °C

-- Acquisition time = 4 s
+- Temperature = 25 °C - Acquisition time = 4 s

-- Relaxation delay = 1 s

-- Spectral width = 12 ppm
+- Relaxation delay = 1 s - Spectral width = 12 ppm

 Chenomx NMR Suite can automatically detect DSS or TSP signals in most spectra.
 However, automatic detection relies on the water peak being centered in the spectrum.
 For best results, ensure that the water peak is centered in your spectra.